Shibuichi

 Shibuichi (四分一) is a historically Japanese copper alloy, a member of the irogane class, which is patinated into a range of subtle greys and muted shades of blue, green, and brown, through the use of niiro processes, involving the rokushō compound.

 Naming

-Shibuichi means "one-fourth" in Japanese, and indicates the standard formulation of one part silver to three parts copper, though this may vary considerably according to the desired effect.
+Shibuichi means "four plus one" in Japanese, and indicates the standard formulation of one part silver to four parts copper, though this may vary considerably according to the desired effect.

 Several major variants of the alloy have specific names, as detailed below.
 In addition, the metal in general, and especially the paler shades, may be named rogin.

 Composition

 Aside from the basic 25% silver to 75% copper mix, combinations as divergent as 5% silver to 95% copper are also marketed as "shibuichi".
 A wide range of colours can be achieved using the whole range of alloy compositions, even above 50% silver, e.g. 90% copper and 10% silver for a dark grey and down to 70% copper and 30% silver for lighter greys.